wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 ### Prerequisites

 - **Networking:** The minimum requirement is an outbound HTTPS connection to the Wavefront service, so the proxy can send metrics to the Wavefront service.

-  For metrics, the proxy uses port 2878 by default.
+For metrics, by default the proxy uses port 2878.
 You can change this port and you can configure [separate proxy ports](proxies_configuring.html#configuration-properties) for histograms and traces.

   You can use an [HTTP proxy](#configure-wavefront-proxy-with-an-httphttps-proxy) for the connection.

 - **JRE:** The Wavefront proxy is a Java jar file and requires a JRE - for example, openjdk11.
 See the requirements in the [Wavefront Proxy README file](https://github.com/wavefrontHQ/wavefront-proxy#requirements).

-    {% include note.html content="<br/>Starting with Wavefront proxy 11.1, the proxy installation packages don't include JRE.
-Before you can install the proxy `.rpm` or `.deb` file, you must have the JRE in the execution path. " %}
+    {% include note.html content="Starting with Wavefront proxy 11.1, the proxy installation packages don't include JRE.
+Before you can install the proxy `.rpm` or `.deb` file, you must have the JRE in the execution path." %}

 ### Installation and Configuration